 Regardless, if you do create client folders, they are still part of your archives.
 So are folders like Bills & Receipts or Save (G Suite lets you set an auto-delete timeline.
 For example, you can automatically delete all messages older than 10 years.
 You can also exempt a label (Save, for example) from auto-deletion, which is why I have a Save folder.)

 Once you have archived and deleted everything you can, start processing the rest.

 If anything that’s left looks like something you can do immediately in less than two minutes or so, like a quick reply or forwarding with a note, go ahead and do it.
 Just get it out of the way.
-Apart from this two-minute drill, focus on sorting emails into your Do Now,4 Later, Waiting, and To Read folders.
+Apart from this two-minute drill, focus on sorting emails into your Do Now, (The Do Now folder is for anything you can start working on immediately, even if you are not going to.)
+Later, Waiting, and To Read folders.
 Don’t do anything else now.

 Getting Started with Inbox Zero

 Let’s say Merlin Mann and I have convinced you that Inbox Zero is worthwhile.
 Right now, you probably have hundreds or thousands of messages sitting in your inbox.
 Here is how to get from thousands of messages to zero messages right now, and any time you open up your email only to find hundreds or thousands of messages.